 Previous research has highlighted that media narratives can greatly influence public opinion (McLeod & Detenber, 1999; Shanahan et al., 2011).
 For instance, work on attitudinal responses to Civil Rights protests indicates that news articles with a legitimising debate framing lead to greater support for and identification with the protestors (Brown & Mourão, 2021).
 We tentatively evaluated whether there is a similar pattern in the present data.
-At wave 2, respondents were asked how the news outlet they consumed viewed the protests (Likert scale 1-7 from "strongly condemned" to "strongly praised").
-They were also asked the extent to which they support or oppose the protestors' actions (Likert scale 1-7 from "strongly support").
+At wave 2, respondents were asked on which news media outlet they heard about the GN protest and how the news outlet they consumed viewed the protests (Likert scale 1-7 from "strongly condemned" to "strongly praised").
+They were also asked the extent to which they support or oppose the protestors' actions (Likert scale 1-7 from "strongly oppose" to "strongly support").

-First, we investigated whether different news outlets were associated with different levels of support for AR in a regression model with the BBC (generally considered neutral) as the reference level (see Figure 4).
-Relative to the BBC, hearing about the protest on ITV was associated with lower levels of support (estimate = -0.43, SE = 0.13, p < .001), whereas hearing about it via social media (estimate = 0.3, SE = 0.14, p = .028), The Guardian (estimate = 0.56, SE = 0.21, p = .007), and family or friends (estimate = 0.84, SE = 0.24, p < .001) was associated with higher levels of support.
+First, we investigated whether different news outlets were associated with different levels of support for AR in a regression model with the BBC (generally considered quite neutral) as the reference level (see Figure 6).
+Relative to the BBC, hearing about the protest on ITV was associated with lower levels of support (estimate = -0.43, 95% CrI [-0.69, -0.18]), whereas hearing about it via social media (estimate = 0.3, 95% CrI [0.02, 0.57]), The Guardian (estimate = 0.55, 95% CrI [0.16, 0.96]), and family or friends (estimate = 0.84, 95% CrI [0.37, 1.31]) was associated with higher levels of support.
 Thus, our data are compatible with the view that the framings and narratives used by different media outlets affect public opinion.

-Figure 4.
-Forest plot of the regression estimates showing the link between different news outlets (as well as control variables) and support for AR.
+Figure 6.
+Forest plot showing the link between different news outlets and support for AR.
+Dots represent the model estimates for each contrast.
+The thin and thick lines show the 95% and 66% Crls, respectively, overlaid with the posterior probability densities of the estimates, some of which are very wide due to small sample sizes for some outlets (see the embedded table).
 The BBC was used as the reference level for the news media outlets factor, i.e. the estimates for the remaining outlets show the differential effect on support for AR compared to hearing about the protest on the BBC.
-The error bars represent 95% confidence intervals around the estimates, some of which are very wide due to small sample sizes for some outlets.
-Non-significant effects are plotted in light grey.
-The plot also shows a number of control variables that were included to de-confound the estimates for the news outlets factor.
+The underlying model controls for a number of control variables to de-confound the estimates for the news outlets factor.